An Explanation of Federal Trucking Regulations From Attorneys Who Represent Injured People

 - Specialized licenses that truckers must obtain before operating a commercial vehicle

 - Testing for drugs and alcohol in drivers that must be completed on a regular basis.

 - Currently, drivers are able to drive up to 11 hours in a single day and work up to 14 hours in a single day.
-There is a 34-hour restart rule in place that allows a truck driver to utilize a 34-hour restart period once per week.
+There is a 34-hour restart rule that allows a truck driver to utilize a 34-hour restart period once per week.
 One must also take rest breaks every eight hours in between shifts for at least 30 minutes.